ATAC-seq

 4

-In this workshop, we have filtered and quality-controlled the data (parts Data preprocessing, General QC, and ATACseq specifc QC).
+In this workshop, we have previously filtered and quality-controlled the data (parts Data preprocessing, General QC, and ATACseq specifc QC).

 Peak Calling